Get Help With Housing

 -

 Apply for rental assistance here.
-(Residents of Boston can also apply for rental assistance here.)
 See "If you need help paying for rent" below for more details on the process.
 You cannot be evicted while you wait for a decision on your rental assistance application.

 -